elinor-oren/DL4SN-e-nose/Report.md

 In systems of connected environments, they have been used to support sustainable harvesting and agricultural systems, identifying when an individual tree may be ready for harvesting.

 HOW DO THEY WORK

-These gas sensors, or e-noses, do not identify the individual molecules
+These gas sensors, or e-noses, do not identify the individual molecules. "most gas sensors on the market, although aimed at (and most sensitive towards) a single chemical, react to a wide range of chemicals.
+With this array of different sensors you have a vector of correlated quantities and you need to do PCA or some other processing to convert it into a usable "fingerprint".
+Then you match that fingerprint to a database of known "smells".

 I took inspiration from [Benjamin Cabe's nose](https://blog.benjamin-cabe.com/2021/08/03/how-i-built-a-connected-artificial-nose)